 Another classical cap shape, bakerboy cap has a recognisable flat circular top panel and a more pointy peak in front.

-Cotton twill type of fabric that is used for the summer caps and the lining of our winter models.
-It is an extremely durable fabric, but at the same time if the quality right, extremely comfortable and breathable.
+Cotton twill type of fabric that is used for the summer caps and the lining of all models.
+It almost hat it all - extreme durability, comfort, softness, and it breathes.

 The natural woollen fabric we use is woven in England by one of the last remaining vertical woollen mills in Great Britain.
 The material is ideal for the caps intended for colder months as it keeps the wearer warm, but at the same time, it is comfortable and breathable.